kaipyroami/ghidra-server-alpine/README.md

 5. `docker-compose down` to stop the container
 * make sure that you have docker installed and that the repo directory is included in docker file sharing(under settings)

-### If you have any problems don't hesitate to open an issue or DM me @DaniGoland.
+### If you have any problems don't hesitate to open an issue.
 ### PRs are very welcome!